matthew-edelmann/capstone_/README.md

 ### Staten Island:

 These models are generally good.
-It has the best linear regression of all the boroughs.
+It has the best linear regression of all the boroughs based on all the metrics.

 #### Baseline: